-Schwartz Hannum PC is thrilled to announce that three attorneys have been named to the 2019 Massachusetts Super Lawyers® list, and three have been named to the 2019 Massachusetts Rising Stars® list.
+Schwartz Hannum PC is thrilled to announce that four attorneys have been named to the 2022 Massachusetts Super Lawyers® list, and two have been named to the 2022 Massachusetts Rising Stars® list.

-Schwartz Hannum PC is proud of its Super Lawyers® and congratulates each of them on this achievement.
+Schwartz Hannum PC is proud of its Super Lawyers® and Rising Stars® and congratulates each of them on this achievement.
 We also extend our congratulations and gratitude to the entire Schwartz Hannum PC team for their part in this achievement through their continued hard work and excellent client service!

 * * * *

-Schwartz Hannum PC is thrilled to announce that Brian B. Garrett has been named a Partner of the Firm.
+Schwartz Hannum PC is thrilled to announce that Ali Khorsand has joined the Firm.

 * * * *